JanioSamuel/chat-app/README.md

 ## Run Application with Docker Compose

-In the root project run the following command: `docker-compose up`
+In the root project run the following command:

+- `docker-compose up`
+- Wait the application starts
+- Go to  `http://localhost:3000` and enjoy!

 Or if you want to build the development environment, follow the steps bellow.